Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Found an error with my filter query functionality.
 The 'mods' category was correctly displaying all items in category pk1 / mods but none of the other categories displayed their products correctly.
 By deleting all the product urls but copying the mods syntax because I knew this one was rendering correctly, I was able to resolve the issue.
 I pasted "{% url 'products' %}?category=mods" back into the anchor href, reloaded the page and the **mods** product page was rendering correctly.
 Then by pasting in this syntax to the other anchor links, just changing the category name, I was able to determine that the "accessory" page was the only one not working.
 I left this out from the "All Products" query and this page now loaded successfully with all the "Mod" and "Disposbale" vape products.

 The same error occurred when trying to load products in the 'new_arrivals' category.
 I decided to move on and assess the situation later which actually provided me with the solution.
 After creating the "request.GET" method for **sorting** and created a category link for every product, I noticed that what should have been products in 'accessories' and 'new_arrivals' were showing old category names as shown below.
+- Insert photo of wrong category names
 This signaled to me, the **categories.json** file had not been loaded into the database with the new category names.
 Once loaded, the category pages rendered with the correct products.

 When creating a pathfile in **setting.py** for my static folder, the "STATICFILES_DIR" produced this error:
 - insert static_dir_error